 - Don’t Get Blown Away: Like rogue waves at sea, sudden gusts of high winds can cause catastrophic damage and injuries.
 You should always be monitoring winds, especially during inclement weather, to help prevent worker falls, equipment damage (such as cranes), and structure collapses.

 - Lightning Quick: Workers should be kept away from cranes, exposed steel framework, and other equipment or building features that can act as lightning rods.

-***If you are located in an area directly in the path of Hurricane Florence, you can download our Emergency Hurricane Preparation Checklist to help protect your business from the coming storm.
+***If you are located in an area directly in the path of a aurricane, you can download our Emergency Hurricane Preparation Checklist to help protect your organization and its people from the coming storm.***

 This message is to be used only for general reference purposes.
 It summarizes certain publicly available information, but it is not legal advice, and Allied Insurance Brokers disclaims any representation or warranty that the materials contained herein are accurate.
 Allied Insurance Brokers is not a law firm or accounting firm, and does not provide legal or accounting advice; you should engage your own lawyer or accountant if you have questions about these material.
 Allied does not deem the above information and any attached documents as a complete and thorough listing or overview of the above topic, and does not recommend it be primarily relied upon as such.
 It only highlights some common issues and resolutions.